ic-27/stm32f4-spectrum-analyzer/README.md

   <img src="https://github.com/ic-27/stm32f4-spectrum-analyzer/blob/master/misc/readme_files/python_audio_spectrum_analyzer.png" width="370"/>
 </p>

 I first started out writing the audio spectrum analyzer in python to establish a base "truth."
 It was much easier to code and debug in python first, and then approach programming it on the STM32F4 discovery board.
-The python program was useful in debugging what was wrong with my implementation on the STM32F4, such as discovering that I needed to skip the first 44 bytes of a wav file since it was metadata.
+The python program was useful in debugging what was wrong with my implementation on the STM32F4, such as discovering that I needed to skip the first 44 bytes of a wav file since it was metadata.<br/>

+Another thing helped with development was integrating CppUTest, a C/C++ unit test framework.
+I much prefer ceedling, but unfortunately it doesn't support C++, but it was a good opportunity to learn about a new tool.
+CppUTest helped with ensuring that my logic was correct with unit tests before even uploading the code to the microcontroller.

 ## Task List ##
   - [x] Write audio spectrum analyzer in python